-He is a member of the National Investor Relations Institute, the International Bar Association, the Society for Corporate Governance, the Advisory Council for the Corporate Governance Forum at Harvard Law School and is a Director of the Boy Scouts of America, Greater New York Councils and a Trustee of The Commonwealth Charitable Fund, Inc.
+He is a member of the National Investor Relations Institute, the International Bar Association, the Advisory Board for the Program on Corporate Governance at Harvard Law School, and the Society for Corporate Governance; as well as a Director of the Boy Scouts of America, Greater New York Councils and a Trustee of The Commonwealth Charitable Fund, Inc.

 Yafit Cohn is an Associate in the Firm’s Public Company Advisory Practice.
 Her practice focuses on advising public companies on issues pertaining to securities law and corporate governance.
 Yafit regularly assists corporate management and boards of directors on a wide range of matters, including SEC reporting and disclosure requirements, shareholder proposals, the impact of proxy advisory firms, and responses to formal and informal SEC inquiries.
 Yafit’s recent clients have included Accenture, Ingersoll-Rand, L-3 Communications, PPL Corporation and The Travelers Companies, Inc.

 Yafit received her J.D. in 2004 from Columbia Law School, where she was a Harlan Fiske Stone Scholar, and her B.A., summa cum laude, in 2001 from Columbia College.
 She was admitted to the New York Bar in 2005.

 “Privilege and Work Product in Internal Investigations,” New York Law Journal (Apr.
 10, 2014)

 “Litigation Fee-Shifting Bylaws Facially Valid in Delaware,” New York Law Journal (June 12, 2014)

 “Attorney-Client Privilege in Internal Investigations,” New York Law Journal (Aug.
 14, 2014)

 “‘Loser Pays’ Rules Make A Comeback,” Wall Street Journal (Opinion) (Aug.
 28, 2014)